sebastian-sampayo/sebastian-sampayo.github.io/index.md

 so there was a lot of acquired knowledge to apply and much more to keep learning.

-As Juan was the director of a research group at college (GPSIC), I found the chance to work within the framework of a collaboration agreement between
+As Juan is the director of a research group at college (GPSIC), I found the chance to work within the framework of a collaboration agreement between
 [FIUBA](http://www.fi.uba.ar/) and
 [CoNAE](http://www.conae.gob.ar/)
 (Argentine Space Activities National Agency), through